mhansen/nzwirelessmap/README.markdown

 ## Instructions

-To download the MDB database from RSM, run:

-    bash 0-fetch-new-database.sh

-To convert the MDB database into a cross-platform SQLite database, run:

-    bash 1-convert-mdb-to-sqlite3.sh

-To make a CSV file for import into Fusion Tables,
+To download the MDB database from RSM, convert the MDB database into a cross-platform SQLite database, and make a CSV file for import into Fusion Tables, run

-    sqlite3 prism.sqlite3 < select_point_to_point_links.sql > p2p.csv
+    $ rake point_to_point_links.csv

+Then upload to fusion tables with

+    $ rake update_fusion_tables[{refresh_token}]

+where {refresh\_token} is a pre-generated token that grants access to your Fusion Tables.

 You can browse the map generated at http://wirelessmap.markhansen.co.nz/.